redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.1-kickstart-template/README.md

 Since we're provisioning these systems over the network, it may be necessary to include networking information in the kickstart to ensure the device is on the network prior to trying to pull the OS.

-If wired networking and DHCP is available, then most likely things will just work "out of the box".
+If wired networking and DHCP is available, then most likely things will just work "out of the box" by specifying `network --bootproto=dhcp --onboot=true` in the kickstart file.
 If you're using virtualized devices in AWS, this will most likely be your experience as the workshop's VPC will have DHCP available, and the virtual machines will be presented with a "wired" connection.

 Wifi connections are not supported in the `network` line of a kickstart, so we'll establish the connection using `nmcli` in the `%pre` section of the kickstart.
 Additionally, we'll conditionalize this via `if/endif` statements so this section is only present if wireless credentials have been provided.